shlomtzion1980/payplus-payment-gateway/readme.txt

 * Fix    - Missing nonce in express checkout.
 * Fix    - Express checkout activation.
 * Add    - Multipass icons will change with fade in and out on the checkout page.
-* Add    - Multipass select clubs settings in plugin settings.
+* Add    - Multipass clubs select in plugin settings.
 * Add    - Brand UID for Sandbox/Development mode.

 = 7.0.8 =